bahrus/xtal-sip/README.md

 ### What about prefetch?

 An older alternative to \<link rel="preload"\> is \<link rel="prefetch"\>.
-However, from my experiments, this directive seems quite messed up, always resulting in duplicate downloads.
-If I run across a good explanation of how to use prefetch properly, this component will support it as well.
+However, from my experiments, this directive seems quite messed up, at least in Chrome, always resulting in duplicate downloads.
+Not sure why such a simple thing would be so difficult to implement.
+If I run across a good explanation of how to use prefetch properly in Chrome, this component will support it as well.

 So what does xtal-sip add to the \<link rel="preload"\> functionality?